genjosanzo/mule-devkit/archetypes/generic/src/main/resources/archetype-resources/README.md

 #set($ModuleNameLower = "${ModuleName.toLowerCase()}")
 WELCOME
 =======
-Congratulations you have just created a new Mule Cloud connector!
+Congratulations you have just created a new Mule Module!

-Now you need to make sure that you update you pom.xml to use version
-${muleVersion} of Mule.
-This will ensure you are compiling against the correct version of Mule and you will avoid issues arising from not being about to find configuration schemas for this module.

-This wizard created a number of new classes and resources useful for Mule cloud connectors.
+This wizard created a number of new classes and resources useful for Mule modules.
 Each of the created files contains documentation and TODO items where necessary.
 Here is an overview of what was created.

 ./pom.xml:
 A maven project descriptor that describes how to build this module.
-It also contains  additional information about how to share the connector on MuleForge.

-./assembly.xml:
-A maven assembly descriptor that defines how this module will be packaged when you make a release.

-./LICENSE.txt:
+./LICENSE.md:
 The open source license text for this project.

 TESTING